Han1-Chri5/alx-system_engineering-devops/0x00-shell_basics/README.md

-Shell script that displays all files including hidden in long format Shell script to display all content in current directory in long format with user and group IDs and hidden files Shell script that creates a specified directory in the tmp directory
+Shell script that displays all files including hidden in long format Shell script to display all content in current directory in long format with user and group IDs and hidden files Shell script that creates a specified directory in the tmp directory Shell script to move a specific file from one directory to another